AngelFranco719/AngelFranco719/README.md

 I'm a trully passionate Tech Developer working hard to learn new things every day.

-Here's a quick summary of about what i'm good at:
+Here's a quick summary about what i'm good at:

 - **Project Developer 🧠:** I'm really into the process of creating new Projects.
 Starting from the Software Engineering principles and diving deeply into developer tasks.